-The methodology applied in this research is explained as follows:
+The methodology applied in this research includes the following research questions:

 Does the mining classification into Galamsey and Small Scale Mining have effect on the use of mercury?
 How has classification contributed to improvement in the use of PPEs between Galamsey and Small Scale Mining in the mining district?